Developer Tools Family Product Support Lifecycle FAQ

 1. What lifecycle support policy does Visual Basic 6.0 follow?

-Microsoft is committed to support existing Visual Basic 6.0 applications running on Windows Vista, Windows Server 2008 including R2, Windows 7, and Windows 8.x.
+Microsoft is committed to support existing Visual Basic 6.0 applications running on Windows Vista, Windows Server 2008 including R2, Windows 7, Windows Server 2012, and Windows 8.x.
 As detailed here, the core Visual Basic 6.0 runtime will be supported for the full lifetime of Windows Vista, Windows Server 2008, Windows 7, and Windows 8 for serious regressions and critical security issues.

 Visual Basic 6.0 is made up of these key deliverables:

 Support for VB6 runtime and runtime extended running on Windows XP ends at the time Windows XP support ends on April 8, 2014.
-Custom Support Agreements may be available from Microsoft when the underlying OS reaches end of support.